griffithlab/rnabio.org/_posts/0003-05-01-DE_Pathway_Analysis.md

 ```

 ### Preparing DESeq2 results for gage
 OK, last set.
-Let's format our differential expression results into a format suitable for the [gage]() package.
+Let's format the differential expression results into a format suitable for the [gage]() package.
 Basically this means obtaining the normalized log2 expression values and assigning entrez gene identifiers to these values.

 ```R
 # grab the log fold changes for everything